takumib/cpsc210-labs/labs/lab6/lab6.md

-This lab is separated into two broad tasks: for the first you'll need to implement the doubly linked list defined in `list.h`, after this, you'll implement an iterator for said list, capable of accessing, removing, and traversing (both forwards and backwards) over the elements.
+This lab is separated into two broad tasks: for the first you'll need to implement the doubly linked list defined in `list.h`, after this, you'll implement an iterator for said list defined in `iterator.h`, capable of accessing, removing, and traversing (both forwards and backwards) over the elements.

 ## Task #1: implement a doubly linked list